Gord Perks

-Gordon Perks (born October 7, 1963) is a Canadian politician and environmental activist who has served on Toronto City Council since 2006, when he was elected to Ward 16 Parkdale—High Park.
+Gordon Perks (born October 7, 1963) is a Canadian politician and environmental activist who has served on Toronto City Council since 2006, when he was elected to Ward 14 Parkdale—High Park.
 Since 2018, Perks has represented Ward 4 Parkdale—High Park.
+In April 2026, Perks announced that he will not be seeking re-election for a sixth term.

 Career

 Perks has worked for a number of environmental organizations.
 He was a writer for Pollution Probe from 1987 to 1989 and a "Pulp and Paper" campaigner at Greenpeace Canada from 1989 to 1993.
 He was executive director of the Better Transportation Coalition from 1994 to 1996 and was a senior campaigner at the Toronto Environmental Alliance from 1997 until 2006, with a focus on waste reduction and public transit.
 He also works as an adjunct professor at the Environmental Studies department of the University of Toronto.

 Perks was the focus of province-wide attention when he disrupted Ontario Premier David Peterson's press conference launching the 1990 provincial election campaign.
 As Peterson announced the election and began to make a statement as to why his government should be re-elected, Perks appeared with a briefcase chained to his wrist containing a tape recorder playing a recording of environmental promises made by Peterson, in an act of criticism of the Liberal government's environmental record.
 Perks also heckled Peterson with a bullhorn.
 Greenpeace and other groups inspired by Perks' disruption plagued Peterson's campaign appearances.